kumbhar8690/django-notes/README.md

-# Simple Notes App for AWS Cloud Community
+# Simple Notes App for AWS Community
 This is a simple notes app built with React and Django.

 ## Requirements